 In Lesson 71 I introduced departmental accounting.
 In that lesson I explained departmental accounting as a function of the income statement.
 Internal accounts take departmental accounting to a whole new level of management understanding.
 Sometimes owners and management want to know how well one department performs in comparison to another department; temporary accounts act as a departmental manager evaluation tool.
 To do this, the accountant creates an internal account for each department as both a sales and cost of sales account for the respective departments.
 Look at this illustration to better conceptualize this purpose.

 RV World sells new and used RV’s, trailers, 5th wheels and pop-ups.
-In addition RV World has a service department, parts department and a finance/insurance department.
+In addition RV World has a service, parts and a finance/insurance department.

 The owner has four separate managers and gives them autonomous control over their respective departments.